White-OvO/131citWintterSemmester/README.md

 <h1> writing in C </h1>

-loops and for loops ; feel free to see it
+CHP 4 consists of loops and for loops ; feel free to see it